Saint Asonia: Flawed Design, Introvert/Extrovert and temporary hiatus (2019–present)

 On February 21, 2019, Saint Asonia announced that they signed with Spinefarm Records and that a follow-up album to their first album was in the works.
 The group began recording their second studio album in 2019 with producer Brian Sperber.

 On July 24, 2019, the band revealed their new single "The Hunted" featuring Sully Erna.
 The song serves as the lead single from their second studio album Flawed Design.
 On September 20, 2019, Saint Asonia released a new track, "Beast" and announced the release date of the album.
 Flawed Design was officially released on October 25, 2019.
 The album peaked at number 171 on the Billboard 200.
 On January 26, 2020, it was announced that Art of Dying drummer Cody Watkins had joined the band as their new drummer replacing Giancarelli.
 The group played three shows in Canada in March 2020 with The Standstills joining them.
-The band was set to open for Alter Bridge on their Walk the Sky tour in the spring of 2020, as well as Breaking Benjamin on their summer 2020 tour, but due to the COVID-19 pandemic, their tour with Alter Bridge was postponed and their tour with Breaking Bejamin was cancelled.
+The band was set to open for Alter Bridge on their Walk the Sky tour in the spring of 2020, as well as Breaking Benjamin on their summer 2020 tour, but due to the COVID-19 pandemic, their tour with Alter Bridge was postponed and their tour with Breaking Benjamin was cancelled.